CloudBedrock/cribops-docs/README.md

 Once you subscribe to [cribops.com](https://cribops.com), you’ll receive an email with your **license.txt** file.
 With our macOS and Windows installers, the CLI is automatically added to your PATH.
 All you need to do is save your license file to a directory of your choosing and run the setup.

+Need more help?
+Join our new community [Crib Ops on Skool](https://skool.com/cribops)
 ---

 ## Table of Contents